 On 15 September 2016, a subsidiary of the Company, ICON US Holdings Inc. acquired Clinical Research Management, Inc. ("ClinicalRM") which resulted in initial net cash outflows of \$52.4 million (including certain payments made on behalf of ClinicalRM totalling \$9.2 million).
 ClinicalRM is a full-service CRO specialising in preclinical through Phase IV support of clinical research and clinical trial services for biologics, drugs and devices.
 The organisation helps customers progress their products to market faster with a wide array of research, regulatory and sponsor services within the U.S. and around the globe.
 ClinicalRM provide full service and functional research solutions to a broad range of US government agencies.
 Their extensive expertise extends across basic and applied research, infectious diseases, vaccines development, testing and the response to bio-threats.
-They have worked in collaboration of up to \$12.0 million is payable if certain performance milestones are achieved in respect of periods up to 31 December 2017.
+They have worked in collaboration with government and commercial customers to respond to the threat of global viral epidemics.
+Further consideration of up to \$12.0 million is payable if certain performance milestones are achieved in respect of periods up to 31 December 2017.
 The fair value of the contingent consideration on acquisition and at 31 March 2017, was estimated at \$6.0 million.
 The evaluation of the performance and forecast performance of ClinicalRM against performance milestones was updated as required at 30 June 2017.
 Arising from that evaluation, the fair value of the contingent consideration liability was determined as \$Nil, resulting in a net credit of \$6.0 million being recorded within selling, general & administrative expenses in the Consolidated Statement of Profit and Loss.